milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 If you ever decide to stop using Snapchat, you can just ask us to delete your account.
 We’ll also delete most of the information we’ve collected about you after you’ve been inactive for a while!

 Keep in mind that, while our systems are designed to carry out our deletion practices automatically, we cannot promise that deletion will occur within a specific timeframe.
-There may be legal requirements to store your data and we may need to suspend those deletion practices if we receive valid legal process asking us to preserve content, if we receive reports of abuse or other Terms of Service violations, or if your account or content created by you is flagged by others or our systems for abuse or other Terms of Service violations.
+There may be legal requirements to store your data and we may need to suspend those deletion practices if we receive valid legal process asking us to preserve content, if we receive reports of abuse or other Terms of Service violations, or if your account, content created by you, or content created with other users is flagged by others or our systems for abuse or other Terms of Service violations.
 Finally, we may also retain certain information in backup for a limited period of time or as required by law.

 Control Over Your Information